flatironinstitute/CryoLike/docs/source/usage/usage.rst

 Converting images
 ------------------------

-CryoLike currently supports reading CryoSparc and Starfile image sources (where the images proper are stored in ``.mrc`` format).
-Several input formats are supported.
+CryoLike currently supports reading CryoSparc and Starfile image sources and images stored in ``.mrc`` format.
 The conversion process also handles restacking Images into standard sizes.

 Converted Images stacks will be stored in a standard directory structure.
 Each stack will have